Who are we?

 Visits to organs have included many local instruments, Gloucester and other cathedrals, Oxford colleges and trips to Edinburgh, Birmingham, Cardiff, Truro and other organs in Cornwall, London and Paris.

-Recitalists and lecturers invited by the GOA over the years have included Watkins Shaw, John Sanders, Leonard Blake, Cecil Adams, Jonathan Varcoe, Richard Latham, Jennifer Bate, Peter Hurford, John Beck, James Parsons, Roger Fisher, Andrew Millington, Paul Derrett, Margaret Phillips, Douglas Hawkridge, Keith John, Nicholas Danby, Roy Massey, Simon Preston, Barry Rose, Gillian Weir, Wayne Marshall, Arthur Wills, Paul Hale, Carleton Etherington, Christopher Boodle, Andrew Nethsingha, Geraint Bowen, David Briggs and Michael Peterson.
+Recitalists and lecturers invited by the GOA over the years have included Watkins Shaw, John Sanders, Leonard Blake, Cecil Adams, Jonathan Varcoe, Richard Latham, Jennifer Bate, Peter Hurford, John Beck, James Parsons, Roger Fisher, Andrew Millington, Paul Derrett, Margaret Phillips, Douglas Hawkridge, Keith John, Nicholas Danby, Roy Massey, Simon Preston, Barry Rose, Gillian Weir, Wayne Marshall, Arthur Wills, Paul Hale, Nigel Allcoat, Carleton Etherington, Christopher Boodle, Andrew Nethsingha, Geraint Bowen, David Briggs, Michael Peterson and Roger Judd..

 Brian Basham has also given a number of talks; he joined the GOA in 1961 and was elected onto the Committee two years later.
-Brian has been our Secretary (on and off) since these early days, getting on for fifty years ago.
+Brian was our Secretary (on and off) since these early days but in 2018, after around fifty years of tireless service, he decided to retire.
+He is now Secretary Emeritus.